You want smart political talk without the meltdowns?

 Just listen to all the prosecutors.

-By the way, you know, we need to put out an all points bulletin.
+By the way, you know, we need to put out an all-points bulletin.

-Has anyone ever seen or heard of the special counsel appointed to look into the Biden uh top secret classified documents scandal?
+Has anyone ever seen or heard of the special counsel appointed to look into the Biden top secret classified documents scandal?

 David Weiss appointed the same guy that offered the sweetheart deal and allowed the statute of limitations to run out.